SheathedBlade/quartz/content/Information/Luciradis.md

 ## Geography
 ### Cicatri Ciel

 Cicatri Ciel describes the group of landmasses located in the northern hemisphere of Luciradis.
+Said to be the birthplace of Luciradis, Cicatri Ciel is home to various unique biomes, all which foster different kinds of life.

 #### Etymology